QuickBooks Blog

 A graphic showcases the advantages of outsourcing payroll.

-• HR services: Some payroll processing platforms include a suite of HR features, such as time off and insurance management.
+Some platforms include a suite of both HR and payroll features, such as time off and insurance management.
 These can also help decrease costs to your business while streamlining your employee management.

 Whether you’re looking to save some extra time or are interested in additional HR features, outsourcing your payroll could be the right choice for your small business.